 For IFA's investment committee such in-depth research continues today to stand as fundamentally significant — not to mention relevant — in our implenentation of broad and long-term focused investment strategies.
 As a result, IFA offers a dedicated "high profitability" implementation.
 It's designed as an alternative for IFA clients whose investment plans might benefit from a larger tilt to such a premium.

 Of course, traditional implementations of IFA Index Portfolios already incorporate such an added dimension of returns.
 This is largely accomplished through our preferred fund company, DFA, and its specialized stock screening process.
-Besides profitability factors, Dimensional targets stocks with characteristics related to market, size and value — each of which have also been identified by leading academic researchers as long-term drivers of higher expected equity returns.
+Besides profitability factors, Dimensional targets stocks with characteristics related to market, size, value, profitability and investment premium — each of which have also been identified by leading academic researchers as long-term drivers of higher expected equity returns.
 (See graphic below.)

 Before deciding on a profitability implementation, an IFA wealth advisor can provide a high-level overview of what exposure to our profitability implementation means in a practical sense.
 As an example, let's consider an IFA high profitability asset-allocation strategy utilized in IRA accounts.
 For this implementation, IFA replaces the Schwab S&P 500 fund with the DFA US High Relative Profitability fund.